 Associate Professor of Economics, Brown University, CEPR and NBER

-Stelios Michalopoulos is an Associate Professor of Economics at Brown University, a Research Associate at the NBER and a Research Affiliate of the CEPR.
+Stelios Michalopoulos is a Professor of Economics at Brown University, a Research Associate at the NBER and a Research Affiliate of the CEPR.
 A native of Argos, Greece, Stelios holds a B.A. from the Athens University of Economics and Business and a Ph.D. in Economics from Brown University.
 After completing his doctorate in 2008, he joined the Department of Economics at Tufts University as an Assistant Professor.
 In 2010-2011 he was the Deutsche Bank Member at the Institute for Advanced Study at Princeton and he has been a visiting professor at Harvard Business School and INSEAD.

 His primary research interests intersect with political economy, growth and development, and the economics of culture.
 He has published in leading peer-reviewed economic journals including the American Economic Review, Econometrica, Journal of Political Economy and the Quarterly Journal of Economics.